ember-climate/pypsa-uk/README.md

 ## Model design

-Please see [Ember's briefing on UK 2030 clean power]() for a full explanation of the assumptions behind the modelled scenarios.
-An excerpt is provided below:
+Please see [Ember's briefing on UK 2030 clean power](https://ember-climate.org/insights/research/uk-gas-power-phase-out/) for a full explanation of the assumptions behind the modelled scenarios.
+An excerpt is provided below.

 The scenario provided with the model uses 2030 capacity and demand expectations from National Grid’s Future Energy Scenarios (Leading the Way pathway), expanding the geographical scope to cover Northern Ireland.